sterinaldi/FIGARO/README.md

 * `figaro.threeDvolume.VolumeReconstruction` will ignore any provided galaxy catalog.
 The volume reconstruction will be available.

 To install LALSuite, follow the instructions provided [here](https://wiki.ligo.org/Computing/LALSuiteInstall).
 In most cases, `conda install -c conda-forge lalsuite` will work.
 The parallelized scripts use [Ray](https://docs.ray.io/en/latest/) to parallelize.
-Ray is not included in `igwn-py39` nor is automatically installed with FIGARO.
+Ray is not included in `igwn-py39` nor is automatically installed with FIGARO (but it is included in `figaro_env`).
 If you wish to use these scripts, please install Ray via `pip install ray` and then (re-)install FIGARO to include also the parallelized scripts.

 FIGARO comes with several plug-and-play console scripts: